Lawrence-Public-Schools/LPS-StaffAccessBadge/README.md

 1. Go to Start Page > System Administrator > Page and Data Management > Manage Database Extensions.
 2. Select the table you want to extend (in this case, the "SchoolStaff" table) and click "Add Extension".
-3. Name the extension "U_STAFF_VERKADA" and add fields called "facilitycode" and "cardnumber".
+3. I named the extension "U_STAFF_VERKADA" and added fields called "facilitycode" and "cardnumber".

 ### Writing to the Database